vishnuatrai/vishnuatrai.github.io/source/_posts/2014-04-02-octopress-migrate-disqus-comments-from-wordpress.markdown

 ---

 Last week I migrated my blog from WordPress to Octopress and find it very cool blogging engine.
-Though, migraiton of posts and pages was quite easy but migration or you can say linking of Disqus comments from WorlPress pages to Octopress was difficult.
-I tried lot of different options but could not relink the Disqus comments.<!--more-->
+Though, migraiton of posts and pages was quite easy but migration or you can say linking of Disqus comments from WorlPress pages to Octopress was difficult.<!--more--> I tried lot of different options but could not relink the Disqus comments.

 Then I read the Disqus documentation and advanced migration options, and I found a options using that we can relink our comments properly to new bloging urls.